laurakond/Stitch-Art-Guides-pp4/README.md

 ## Deployment
 This website was deployed using GitHub pages and Heroku website.
 To deploy the project, follow the steps below:

-### Creating a repository on Github

-1. Login to GitHub and navigate to the main repository page.
-2. Create a new repository

 **Publish the website on Github**
 1. Login to GitHub and navigate to the main repository page.
 2. Click on the chosen repository,for example [Stitch Art Guides](https://github.com/laurakond/Stitch-Art-Guides-pp4).